 - For the ice cream, start with toasted coconut.
 In a medium saucepan over medium-low heat, add the shredded coconut.
 Stir and toast until deeply golden brown, about 5 minutes, stirring constantly.
 Remove from heat.
 Scoop out ¼ cup toasted coconut to a plate to cool down.
 When cooled, transfer to a small Ziploc bag.
 This will be used as topping later.

 - In the meantime, keep the rest of the coconut in the saucepan, add coconut milk, heavy cream, whole milk, sugar and salt.
 Cook over medium-low heat until the mixture is simmering and sugar has dissolved.
 Remove from heat.

 - In a large mixing bowl, whisk the egg yolks until pale, about 2 minutes.
 While whisking, slowly pour 1/3 of hot cream into the yolks.
 Then whisk the yolk mixture back into the saucepan with the cream.
 Cook over medium-low heat until the mixture is thick enough to coat the back of a wooden spoon (170˚F on an instant thermometer), stirring constantly.
 Remove from heat and let steep for 1 hour (without lid).

 - Strain the mixture through a fine-mesh sieve into a large bowl.
 Using a wooden spoon, press down on the coconut to squeeze out all the liquid.
 It should be about 3 cups of mixture.
 Discard the coconut.
 Let the mixture cool to room temperature.
 Cover and refrigerate until completely chilled, about 4 hours or overnight.

-- When ready to serve, scoop ice cream to serving bowls and sprinkle some reserved toasted coconut on top.
-Serve.
+- Scoop ice cream to serving bowls and sprinkle some reserved toasted coconut on top.
+Serve immediately.

 - If you can’t find fresh pineapple, use frozen pineapple chunks.
 But make sure they are pineapples only without added sugar.